-The Bengal Siamese Cat takes two of the most unique-looking cat breeds and blends them to create something new.
+The Bengal Siamese Cat takes two of the most unique-looking cat breeds and blends them together to create something new.
 It’s a very attractive cat that’s healthy and has a long lifespan, so it’s a great choice for a child or someone with no experience raising pets.
 It’s friendly and affectionate, forming strong bonds with its owners so you will often find it sitting under your feet or watching you from a high shelf.
 It loves children and doesn’t become aggressive if things get too rough, but it doesn’t like being alone and could misbehave if it feels like you left it behind.

 We hope you have enjoyed our review of this interesting mixed breed and found the answers you needed.
 If we have convinced you to get one of these cats for your home, please share this guide to the Bengal and Siamese Cat Mix on Facebook and Twitter.